johann8/meshcentral/README.md

   meshcentral:
     restart: always
     container_name: meshcentral
-    # image: typhonragewind/meshcentral
     image: johann8/meshcentral
     ports:
       - 127.0.0.1:8084:443  #MeshCentral will moan and try everything not to use port 80, but you can also use it if you so desire, just change the config.json according to your needs
     environment:
-      - HOSTNAME=mc.reduktor.de    #your hostname
+      - HOSTNAME=my.domain.com    #your hostname
-      - REVERSE_PROXY=mx01.reduktor.de    #set to your reverse proxy IP if you want to put meshcentral behind a reverse proxy
+      - REVERSE_PROXY=false    #set to your reverse proxy IP if you want to put meshcentral behind a reverse proxy
       - REVERSE_PROXY_TLS_PORT=443
       - IFRAME=false    #set to true if you wish to enable iframe support
       - ALLOW_NEW_ACCOUNTS=false    #set to false if you want disable self-service creation of new accounts besides the first (admin)